Class Teachers – Mrs Zoe Clayton (EYFS leader) and Mrs Charlotte Charlesworth

-Teaching assistant – Ms Nicola Downey and Miss Rachael Peace
+Teaching assistant – Ms Nicola Downey, Miss Rachael Peace and Mrs Penny Spencer

 It is vital that the children have suitable outdoor clothing in school at all times.
 Children will be outside in the Outdoor Learning Area every day, what ever the weather, so please ensure they have coats and sun hats and that they can fasten these items independently.

 Reception – The Rockets

 Reception has its own special name – “The ‘Rockets”, because we aim high!